 \subsection{Wolff potential estimates for nonlocal equations}

-We obtain pointwise upper and lower bounds of SOLA to \eqref{EQ} in terms of the Wolff potential of $\mu$ when $1<p<n/s$.
-Note that those estimates were obtained in \cite{KuMiSi} when $p>2-s/n$.
-Therefore, in this paper we cover the case $1<p \le 2-s/n$.
-To the best of our knowledge, this case has not been treated in any literature on nonlocal equations with general measure data.
+We obtain pointwise upper and lower bounds for SOLA to \eqref{EQ} in terms of the Wolff potential of $\mu$ when $1<p<n/s$.
+Note that such estimates were obtained in \cite{KuMiSi} when $p>2-s/n$.
+In the present paper, we cover the remaining range $1<p \le 2-s/n$.
+To the best of our knowledge, this range has not been treated in the literature on nonlocal equations with general measure data.